 60 Classic Australian Poems, Christopher Cheng (Editor)

-Read Aloud Suggestions List
+Read Aloud Suggestions List (This ties in with history studies)

 The Australian National Curriculum teaches the science disciplines biology, chemistry, earth and space (geology & astronomy) and physical science (physics).
 Within each school year a portion of the each science strand is chosen for study.
 Science teaching is broken down into science understanding, science skills and human endeavour.
 The curriculum states that these topics are interrelated and that scheduling of topics can be taught at the teacher’s discretion.